 The Public Works Department maintains the cemetery and handles interments.
 Please refer to the Cemetery Rules and Regulations.
 Contact (540) 347-1858 for assistance or if you have any questions.

-In March of each year, the Town performs a pre-spring cleaning in the Warrenton Cemetery by removing all winter and Christmas flowers.
+Each year, the Town performs a pre-spring cleaning in the Warrenton Cemetery by removing all winter and Christmas flowers.
 All arrangements, decorations or flowers that are dead, dried up, faded or falling apart will be removed.

 Read about the cemetery's rules and regulations.